 - How many sets of uniforms are issued to each employee

 - Type of laundering and whether garments are laundered correctly

-Consider fabric content when assessing workwear durability.
+Consider fabric content when assessing wash expectancy and workwear durability.
 When garments are laundered correctly and each employee has five (5) sets:

 - FR 100% Cotton can last approximately 12 to 16 months

 - FR 88/12 Cotton-Nylon Blends can last approximately 18 to 30 months

 - FR Synthetic Blends can last anywhere from approximately 2-1/2 to 4 years

 Industrial Laundering Program Example

 Companies that utilize an Industrial Laundry generally use 11 garments/sets of garments for every employee.
 This allows each piece to be laundered only 25 times per year with each set being worn approximately every other week.
 Garments in an industrial laundering program situation will last much longer because of the small yearly number of launderings.